MMRIZE/MMM-CustomElementTime/README.md

 ## <a id="4e4c6a9aa9e5467daebcaf87fdef95ba"></a>I. Motivation & Concept
 Tons of MM modules have been handling time-related stuff for many years.
-A module developer needs to implement their logic to display "in 5 minutes" or "Friday, 25.
+A module developer needs to implement his logic to display "in 5 minutes" or "Friday, 25.
 December".
 Yup.
 It looks pretty straightforward at first glance until considering customizability or localization features.
 There was a relatively easy solution like `momentJS`.
 But now we are facing of deprecation of `momentJS`.
 Maybe `luxon` would be the best alternative, but...

 JavaScript environment is evolving every day so fast.
 Now we can obtain brand new weapons - `Custom Element` and `Intl`.
-I think these new features could enable to change the whole things of Javascript applications, including MagicMirror.
+I think these new features will change (and is changing) the whole things of Javascript applications, including MagicMirror.

 This MM module gives the custom element `<mm-time>`, which can **`display time`** in the MM screen anywhere.